Austinkuria/attendance-system/README.md

 4. Import or add lecturers and students

 #### User Management
-1. Navigate to the Admin Panel > Manage Users
+1. Navigate to the Admin Panel > Manage Students/courses/Lecturers
 2. Create, edit, or delete users as needed
-3. Bulk import users via CSV templates (available for download)
+3. Bulk import users via CSV/excel templates(available for download)

 #### System Configuration
 1. Manage departments and courses